 A Brief History

-He’s given them at a variety of locations: local public and private high schools and colleges, for various news media, tournaments, local community fundraising events, martial art school openings, martial artist friendly exchanges and meetups and more.
+He’s given them at a variety of locations: local public and private high schools and colleges, for various news media, tournaments, local community fundraising events, martial art school openings, friendly exchanges with fellow martial artists, meetups, and more.

 And as you may have guessed, for a variety of celebratory gatherings.